 In the event of an emergency, Hillsborough County has emergency shelters for residents and visitors.
 Shelters are a last resort, and should be used only if you have no other options for evacuation.
-We encourage registrants to evacuate with friends or family to a safe area.
+We encourage residents to evacuate with friends or family to a safe area.

 If you must evacuate to a shelter, be advised: